FirmaChain/firmachain/docs/general-guides/ledger/usage-on-firmachain-cli.md

 If you’ve successfully sent the above command (transaction) from your OS, please check your Ledger Nano S/X. You approve the transaction request from your Ledger Nano S/X. Using the top right button of your Ledger Nano S/X, please check whether all transaction information is correct before proceeding to the ‘Approve or Reject’ stage.

-_\* You can proceed by simultaneously clicking on the two buttons located on the top of your ledger._
+_\* You can proceed by simultaneously clicking on the two buttons located on the top of your Ledger._

 ![](<../../.gitbook/assets/image (7).png>)